fpS-AUDIO/Coding_Notes/React/useEffect.md

 }, [variable]);
 ```

+---

-## Cleanup
+# Cleanup

 Effects can optionally return a cleanup function.
 React will run the cleanup function when the component unmounts or before running the effect again (if dependencies have changed).
+You should always return clean up functions during the fetching to stop it and avoid different problems like **race condtion**.

+Thanks to **closures** the returner function still have access to all the variables of the useEffect hook.

 ### Example with Cleanup